tobiasyap/AI-Chatbot/README.md

 pip install datetime
 ```

-2. To run the Node.js Express backend server, open a bash terminal and install all the required packages
+2. To run the Node.js Express backend server, open a bash terminal and install all the required packages:

 ```bash
 cd backend
 npm install
 ```

 All the relevant packages will be automatically downloaded and installed.
-Afterwards, start the server.
+Afterwards, start the server:

 ```bash
 node server